datawire/ambassador-docs/docs/edge-stack/pre-release/howtos/enabling-web-application-firewalls-in-production.md

    updated it as explained in the next section.

    <Alert severity="info">
-       Each configuration file has rules in different ranges as follows:
-       Rules in the range 900000 to 900999 are in crs-setup.conf.
-Rules in the range 901000 to 999999 are in waf-rules.conf.
-       All other rules are in aes-waf.conf.
+       Each configuration file has rules in different ranges as follows: Rules in the range 900000 to 900999 are in crs-setup.conf, rules IDs 901000 to 999999 are in waf-rules.conf, and all other rules are in aes-waf.conf.
    </Alert>

 ## Customizing Ambassador Labs rules